CD-i Controller Library

 For ABSOLUTE and SCREEN modes.
 X and Y specify the absolute location of the cursor on screen, going from 0 (Outermost left, top of the screen) to 1023 (Outermost right, bottom of the screen).
 Button 1, Button 2 and Pen Down are boolean values indicating if these buttons are depressed or not.

-For both of these functions a boolean value is returned indicating if data has actually been sent to the CD-i player.
+For all of these functions a boolean value is returned indicating if data has actually been sent to the CD-i player.

 Examples